Hjorth's reflection argument: -iterability

 \section{$\Pi^1_n$-iterability}

 We will use the concept of $\Pi^1_n$-iterability introduced in \cite[Definition 1.4]{PWIM}.
-Following \cite[Definition ]{PWIM}, we say that a premouse $\M$ is $n$-small if for every $\a\in \vec{E}$, $\M|\a\models ``$there does not exist $n$ Woodin cardinals".
+Following \cite[Definition ]{PWIM}, we say that a premouse $\M$ is $n$-small if for every $\a\in \dom(\vec{E})$,\footnote{Recall that $\vec{E}$ is a partial function with domain some ordinal $\gg$. $\vec{E}(\a)$ is the extender indexed at $\a$.} $\M|\a\models ``$there does not exist $n$ Woodin cardinals".
 Thus, $\M_1^\#$ is 2-small and $\M_1$ is 1-small while $\M_2^\#$ is 3-small and $\M_2$ is 2-small.
 Notice however that all proper initial segments of $\M_1^\#$ are 1-small.
 We then say that $\M$ is properly $n$-small if $\M$ is $n+1$-small and all of its proper initial segments are $n$-small.